VV Rijsoord

-VV Rijsoord is a football club from Rijsoord, Netherlands.
-In 2020–21 it plays in the Hoofdklasse.
+Voetbalvereniging Rijsoord is a football club based in Ridderkerk, South Holland, Netherlands.
+Currently members of the Tweede Klasse, the seventh tier of the Dutch football league system, the club was established in 1924.
+The club's colours are blue and white.

 History

 In 1990 the Rijsoord women won the national championship soccer.

 The male squad participated in the national KNVB Cup in 2007–2008.
 It relegated from Hoofdklasse to the Eerste Klasse in 2018, immediately securing a section championship and bouncing back to the Hoofdklasse.
 In 2020 it started its first consecutive season in the Hoofdklasse.